I want to start writing more posts to show you how we find travel deals and cheap flights.

 Even though you can collect frequent flyer points when you use your credit card to pay for flights, I rarely choose to do that if there is a fee involved as I don’t think it’s worth it.

-As we’re travelling in summer and it’s just the girls and I, there is no need to lug around school books and heavy camera equipment (blog free holiday).
+As we’re traveling in summer and it’s just the girls and I, there is no need to lug around school books and heavy camera equipment (blog free holiday).
 Well I’ll share a bit on Instagram stories @ytravelblog @Carolinemakepeace), I only needed to purchase one check-in bag.

 One checked in bag and three carry-on bags would be more than enough to cover our luggage.